VincentGurgul/transformers/4_Machine_Translation/README.md

 In addition to relevant metrics for language evaluation, the architectures of neural networks, that were used for machine transalation before the Transformer, were presented.
 Those included attentional LSTM networks and attentional convolutional networks.
 The BLEU scores that the authors of these neural network architectures have been able to achieve were introduced as a benchmark for the performance of the Transformer-based Python libraries.

 In the main part, five Transformer-based Python libraries have been presented.
-Both single sentence and for corpus-level translations have been demonstrated for each model.
+Both single sentence and corpus-level translations have been demonstrated for each model.
 In this conjunction, language evaluation scores were computed on a dataset of 3000 German-English sentence pairs from the WMT news data translation challenge in 2016, thus displaying the performance of the models on real-world data.

 While Facebook has repeatedly introduced models in recent years that have raised the bar for scores in the common language evaluation metrics for certain languages in the scope of the WMT conference, they have probably done so primarily in order to profile themselves.
 These high-performance models are only useful for translation in a handful of languages and therefore cannot be considered the spearhead of neural machine translation in general.